 What procedures will be used to provide feedback and/or debriefing to subjects following completion of their participation in the study?

-The Chair of the IRB will review each proposal to determine the appropriate level of review (exempt, expedited, or full board review).
+The Chair of the IRB will review each proposal to confirm the appropriate level of review (exempt, expedited, or full board review) as determined by the principle investigator.

 Research proposals requiring full board review will be reviewed and discussed at a regularly scheduled IRB meeting.
 A majority of IRB members must be present.
 Research proposals must be approved by a majority of the IRB members present at the meeting.
 The IRB will respond in writing to the investigator within ten business days of the scheduled meeting with one of the following categories of response: approved, approved pending changes, or disapproved (resubmit).